wavesplatform/Waves/Readme.md

 # Create package

-For now it is only possible to create deb package with `sbt debian:packageBin` command
+For now it is only possible to create deb package with (sudo) `sbt debian:packageBin` command

 ## Run a private local network